CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 ## Firmware Installation <a name="firmware-installation"></a>

 Add firmware installation instructions here.
 As an example this would be useful for when you need a guide for flashing a custom firmware to your Flipper Zero GPIO device.
+Add firmware files to the "src-firmware/" directory.

 <p align="right">[ <a href="#index">Back to top</a> ]</p>